-A mineral withdrawal removes specific areas of public lands from the application of the General Mining Law of 1872.
-The archaic law allows mining interests to develop mines and remove minerals—including gold, silver, copper and nickel—on any public land open to its operation for free.
+A mineral withdrawal removes areas of federal public lands in the West from application of the General Mining Law of 1872.
+This unjust and archaic law still allows mining interests to develop metal mines and processing facilities on these publicly owned lands—even our National Forests—and remove any hardrock minerals found for free.
+Hardrock minerals include platinum, gold, silver, copper and nickel.

-All other activities, including forest restoration, grazing and recreational access, are not affected by the withdrawal.
+No other activities—such as forest restoration, grazing or recreational access—are affected by a mineral withdrawal.

-Mining on most Public and National Forest lands in the West is still governed by 1872 Mining Law.
-This outdated law allows citizens—including foreign-backed corporations—to mine federal public lands without paying rents or royalties, and to shut out the public from these lands.
-Through this law, private corporations profit by polluting and drastically changing forever federal public lands that are held in trust for all Americans.
+On most National Forest and other Public Lands lands in the West, mining is still governed by the 1872 Mining Law.
+This outdated law allows citizens—including foreign-backed corporations—to mine federal public lands without paying rents or royalties on the valuable minerals they extract.

-A mineral withdrawal is a management tool for withholding an area of federal public land from the location of new mining claim, purchase and from mining activities such as exploration and mine development.
+A mineral withdrawal is a management tool for withholding an area of federal public land from the location of new mining claims, from purchase and from mining activities such as exploration and mine development.
 43 U.S.C. § 1702(j); 43 C.F.R. § 2300-0-5(h).
 Withdrawal are subject to valid existing rights.

-Withdrawals are made for the purpose of limiting mining activities on the withdrawn lands in order to maintain other public values, or for reserving the land for a particular public purpose or program.
+Withdrawals limit mining activities on the withdrawn lands in order to maintain other public values, or for reserving the land for a particular public purpose or program.
 These values and purposes may include protecting the quality of scientific, scenic, historical, ecological, environmental, air, water, or archaeological resources, or for other special purposes.
 See Forest Service Manual (FSM) 2760 (June 1, 1990) (supplemented Jan.
 24, 1995).

 How does a mineral withdrawal work?